couchbaselabs/couchbase-java-workshop/README.md

 1. The Java Development Kit (JDK) 1.7 or newer must be installed.
 2. Maven 3.0 or newer must be installed.

+Tools that would prove useful for this workshop, but are not required, is the Docker Toolbox and IntelliJ IDEA.

 ## Agenda

 1. Getting Started
+    1. Using a Native Installation of Couchbase Server
-    1. Creating a Couchbase Cluster with Docker
+    2. Creating a Couchbase Cluster with Docker
-    2. Using the Command Line to Build and Run
+    3. Using the Command Line to Build and Run
-    3. Using IntelliJ IDEA to Build and Run
+    4. Using IntelliJ IDEA to Build and Run
-    4. A Note About the Workshop
+    5. A Note About the Workshop
 2. STEP 1: Connect to a Couchbase Cluster and Open a Bucket
 3. STEP 2: Standard NoSQL CRUD Operations
 4. STEP 3: Reactive Programming with RxJava and the Couchbase Java SDK